How to Train an Intensive Discipler of Others

 — Andrew Peterson, “Planting Trees”

-What an incredible privilege it is to train others to be disciplers, and it becomes even more exciting when we realize we are training those who will pass on their training to others (2 Tim 2:2).
-As a team we get to equip equippers all over the world (Matt.
-28:18-20; Eph.
-4:11-12)!
-In light of being a team, we desire to be unified in our approach.
+What an incredible privilege to train others to be disciplers, but it becomes even more exciting when we realize we are training those who will pass on the training to others (2 Tim 2:2).
+We get to equip the equippers all over the world!
+In light of this, we desire to be unified in how we do so.

-When soldiers are in training, there is a set process to prepare them for the rigors of combat.
-I would argue that training disciplers who deal with an individual’s intense issues is more important and more complicated than the training of a soldier.
-Our training ought to be more rigorous because the souls of human beings are literally on the line.
+When soldiers are in training there is a set process to prepare them for rigors of combat.
+I would argue that training disciplers who deal with the intense issues of humans is more important and more complicated than the military training a soldier.
+Our training ought to be more rigorous because souls literally are on the line.

 “We have truth in a world of theory” Psalm 19:7 & Psalm 119: 130

 Biblical counseling is based upon the premise that we have Truth in a world of theory.
 We have the greatest worldview in the history of the world.
 Academic giants like C.S.
-Lewis, have found their minds and souls satisfied by the rich truths of Christianity found in Scripture.
-Lewis said, “I believe in Christianity as I believe that the Sun has risen, not only because I see it but because by it I see everything else.”[i]
+Lewis and J.R.R.
+Tolkien, among others, have found their minds and souls satisfied by the rich truths of Christianity found in Scripture.

-In particular, Scripture says about itself that God’s word is actually God speaking (2 Tim.
-3:16-17; Heb.
-4:12).
-He has not left us directionless on a difficult planet that has been permeated by the effects of sin but has given us specific revelation that tells us who we are, discerning the thoughts and intentions of our hearts, and telling us the redemptive and doxological story of history.
+In particular, Scripture says about itself that God’s Word is actually God speaking (2 Tim 3:16-17; Heb 4:12).
+God has not left us directionless on a difficult planet that has been permeated by the effects of sin.
+Instead, he has given us specific revelation that tells us who we are, discerning the thoughts and intentions of our hearts, and telling us the redemptive and doxological story of history.

-Therefore, it is our goal to give rich and challenging academic content from the word of God.
-It is imperative that trainees see how we are developing counseling methodologies that are derived right from the text of Scripture or are clear implications from the text.
+Therefore, it is our goal to give rich and challenging academic content.
+Students must see how we draw counseling implications out of the text of Scripture, so they are not led down the path of thinking there are vital resources outside of Scripture.
+It is imperative that trainees see how we develop counseling methodologies that are derived right from the text of Scripture or are clear implications from the text.

 We must use books that are rich with Scripture, model proper Bible interpretation, and are sound in theology.

-Our whole system is based upon a high view of Scripture and scriptural sufficiency to develop a complete counseling system.
-The God of the universe has spoken through His word and in particular He has spoken about the soul, mind, heart, spirit, conscience, what is wrong with, and how to remedy our desperate situation.
-In a world trying to understand why humans have personal problems, we have an urgently needed perspective and rich insight into the human experience.
+Our whole framework is based upon a high view of Scripture and scriptural sufficiency for developing a complete counseling system.
+The God of the universe has spoken through His Word and, in particular, He has spoken about the soul, mind, heart, spirit, and conscience and what is wrong with them and how to remedy the desperate situation.
+In the world of understanding the soul and why humans have personal problems, we have an urgently needed perspective and rich insight into the human experience.

 We need not be intimidated by the psychologies because our system is deeper and richer.
-Because Scripture is God breathed it is living and, therefore, as God is inexhaustible in His character, Scripture is inexhaustible in its content.
-Psychology often claims to be based on science so we need to train our students how to evaluate scientific claims and, in particular, “evidence-based research.”
+Because Scripture is God-breathed it is living and, as God is inexhaustible in His character, Scripture is inexhaustible in its content.
+Psychology often claims to be based on science, so we need to train our students in how to evaluate scientific claims and in particular “evidence-based research.”
 Epistemology is a key concern, therefore there are crucial questions to answer.
 What authority does science have?
 How should we view the psychologies?
-We must prepare them for integrationism and equip them to know how to address integrationism.
+We must prepare them for integrationism and equip them to know how to address integrationism and intersectionalism.[i]

-A Godward Focus—All of life is about the glory of God.
-To find out how to live this God-glorifying life one must listen to God’s voice in the Bible.
-It will bring glory to God if we demonstrate we are following Him and teaching others to do so in fulfillment of the great commission (Matt.
-28:18-20).
-It glorifies God when we use our minds in God-honoring ways and teach our students to think (Phil.
-4:8).
-To help students think, we teach not just what to think but how to think, how to evaluate, and how to be discerning.
+A Godward focus—All in life is about the glory of God and, to find out how to live this God-glorifying life, one must listen to God’s voice in the Bible.
+It will bring glory to God, if we demonstrate we are following Him and teaching others to do so in fulfillment of the Great Commission (Matt 28:18-20).
+It glorifies God when we use our minds in God-honoring ways and teach our students to think wisely and well (Phil 4:8).
+To help students to think, we teach not just what to think but how to think, how to evaluate, how to be discerning.
 This can be modeled by asking challenging questions and giving assignments that require them to evaluate thinking.

 It is equally as important that the inner person of our trainees be purposefully developed toward Christlikeness.

-Even though our whole system is based on Truth with a capital T, and content is the foundation of our system, a counselor who has not grown to apply the principles taught by the system is inconsistent.
-We do not desire to produce counselors who are potentially hypocritical; we must have counselors who not only know truth but are equally strong in grace just as our Lord was “full of grace and truth.”
+Even though our whole system is based on Truth with a capital T and content is the foundation of our system, a counselor who has not grown to apply the principles taught by OIC is inconsistent.
+We do not desire to produce counselors who are potentially hypocritical.
+We must have counselors who not only know truth but are equally strong in grace, just as our Lord was “full of grace and truth.”

-Therefore, we must look at our training as mentorship not just lectureship.
+Therefore, we must look at our training more as mentorship than lectureship.
 Our trainees are apprentices, not just people sitting in rows absorbing information.
-It can be devastating to ministries when a biblical counselor has not grown to apply biblical truth to his or her own life, so we must include regular personal sanctification projects throughout our curriculum.
+We must include regular personal sanctification projects throughout our curriculum.
+It can be devastating to ministries when a biblical counselor has not grown to apply biblical truth to his or her own life.
 This takes purposeful effort not just for the trainee but also the teacher to mentor future counselors toward spiritual growth.

-It is a particular weakness in typical biblical counseling training that future counselors do not understand their own heart desires or false worship tendencies.
+It is a particular weakness in typical biblical counseling training that future counselors do not understand their own heart desire/false worship tendencies.
 For example, if a counselor has not realized his tendency toward being controlling, he may dominate counseling sessions.
-If a counselor does not understand her propensity toward people pleasing, she will struggle to say hard things to counselees.
+If a counselor does not understand her propensity toward people pleasing, she will have a hard time saying hard things to counselees.

 We must disciple/mentor our future counselors to be heart aware.
 There are great advantages to having students do personal growth projects.
 Through mentored sanctification, future counselors also see the effort it is going to take for counselees to do homework or grow spiritually.

-Love—As disciplers, counselors must be people of Christlike character and if there’s any word that captures God’s character, it’s love.
-“Love one another” is the most often repeated command in the New Testament and our Lord says this is the way the world will know we are His disciples (John 13:35).
+Love—Counselors as disciplers must be people of Christ-like character and if there is any word that captures God’s character it is love.
+“Love one another” is the most often repeated command in the New Testament and our Lord says this is the way the world will know we are His disciples.
 Personal growth in dying to self and loving God and others needs to be encouraged regularly in our training.
 To serve others as counseling requires, our training must encourage selflessness/sacrificial service.
-Humans are naturally selfish so we must be purposeful in mentoring our students toward self-giving love that is moved with compassion toward others (Matt.
-9: 36; Col. 3:12).
+Humans are naturally selfish so we must be purposeful in mentoring our students toward self-giving love that is moved with compassion toward others (Matt 9:36; Col 3:12).

-A Godward Focus—One of the greatest gifts we can give our trainees around the world is a Godward focus in their inner persons.
-Religion has a bent toward behaviorism and it is easy to turn the Christian life into a list of rituals, rules, and events rather than an inner disposition of living as a worshiper every day.
-Our trainees must know that “whether we eat or drink or whatever we do we do all to the glory of God” (I Cor.
-10:31).
+A Godward focus—One of the greatest gifts we can give our trainees around the world is a Godward focus in their inner persons.
+Christianity has a bent toward behaviorism and it is easy to turn the Christian life into a list of rituals, rules, and events, rather than an inner disposition of worship throughout the day.
+Our trainees must know that “whether we eat or drink or whatever we do we do all to the glory of God” (I Cor 10:31).
 This is not just outward actions but an inward attitude of the affections.

 Practical ramifications: